-I'll share in this post how I taught my two children to sip through a straw.
+Here's how I taught Miguel to sip through a straw.

-I couldn’t believe that Miguel has already had a full month of occupational
+I couldn’t believe that Miguel had already had a full month of occupational

 therapy.
 This is actually our longest in-person therapy duration in the last